 Under method B, the influx of reserves caused by government spending is offset by a sale of government bonds to the private sector.
 This action drains reserves, because the reserves are required for final settlement of the bond purchases.
 Consequently, the extra net financial assets held by non-government show up, in aggregate, as bonds rather than reserves.
 When it is banks purchasing the bonds, this simply involves a debiting of their reserve accounts.
 When members of the non-bank public purchase bonds, they end up holding a correspondingly smaller amount of other financial assets (e.g. bank deposits).
 But here, too, the reserve accounts of banks are debited, in final settlement of the transactions.
 In either case, the additional net financial assets created by government spending register, in the aggregate, as bonds rather than reserves.

 When bonds are auctioned off to the private sector to match the government’s net expenditure, the effect is as if (i) the government first spends, then (ii) reserve accounts are credited and then (iii) the reserves are exchanged for bonds.
-In actuality, the order of operations is more complicated and roundabout.
+This depiction of reality is actually accurate, but the reality is obscured by the operational procedures of method B, which are quite complicated and roundabout.
+The government spending that comes first appears to be the final step of a prior round of the method B process.
 The operations involved in the US are described in detail in a previous post.
-Basically, the central bank adds reserves first.
+In the first step of what is presented as a round of government spending, the central bank adds reserves.
 That is, it creates government money ex nihilo (“out of nothing”) by crediting the reserve accounts of banks.
 It does this by purchasing already existing bonds from primary dealers in the first leg of what is called a ‘repo’ or ‘repurchase agreement’.
 This is essentially a short-term government advance to primary dealers, with government bonds required as collateral.
-This is done so that the Treasury can issue new bonds to the private sector without this action causing a reserve shortage that would send the short-term interest rate above the central bank’s policy rate.
-The consolidated government sector, having ostensibly “borrowed” from non-government, then performs a fairly preposterous circus act in which the Treasury “shifts” (electronically) its newly “borrowed” funds back and forth between its account at the central bank and special ‘tax and loan’ accounts that it holds in the banking system.
-This causes first an addition, then a depletion, of reserves, which in the end amounts to much ado about nothing.
-Meanwhile the central bank completes the second leg of its repo, which involves primary dealers repaying the short-term advance (resulting in a debiting of reserve accounts) and receiving back the collateral.
-The central bank’s purpose in this step is to drain reserves so that when the government actually spends, which causes an influx of reserves, the short-term interest rate does not fall below the central bank’s policy rate due to an excess of reserves.
+It is worth noticing that the bonds serving as collateral in this “first step” can only exist because of past government deficits, underscoring the fact that, in a sovereign currency system, it is indeed government spending that is prior to all else.
+In any event, the central bank advance of reserves is carried out so that the Treasury can issue new bonds to the private sector without this action causing a reserve shortage that would send the short-term interest rate above the central bank’s policy target.
+Later, the central bank completes the second leg of the repo, which involves primary dealers repaying the short-term advance (resulting in a debiting of reserve accounts) and receiving back the collateral.
+The central bank’s purpose in this step is to drain reserves so that when the government spends, which causes an influx of reserves, the short-term interest rate does not fall below the central bank’s policy rate due to an excess of reserves.

 The Federal Reserve Bank of New York website provides this explanation of its use of repurchase agreements:

 This makes clear that there is no actual government “borrowing” involved in any of this.
 The trick is in the initial ‘reserve add’ by the central bank, which far from being an act of borrowing is in fact more akin to a temporary government advance to non-government.
-The Treasury auction is settled with government money, in the form of reserves, that is created out of nothing for the purpose.
-The reserves are created, temporarily, by the central bank to enable the private sector’s purchase of newly auctioned government bonds to proceed without this causing instability in the short-term interest rate.
+Moreover, the bonds the central bank requires as collateral only exist because of prior government spending.
+The Treasury auction is then settled with the government money (reserves) that have been created out of nothing for the purpose.
+The reserves are created by the central bank to enable the private sector’s purchase of newly auctioned government bonds to proceed without this causing instability in the short-term interest rate.
 But by the time the government spends (an action that will add reserves), the second leg of the repo needs to be complete (so that the temporarily added reserves have been drained), again to maintain stability of the short-term interest rate.

 Inflation risk is the same irrespective of the operational regime

 Since the effects on net financial assets and income are the same under all three methods of coordinating government spending and interest-rate management, the impact on demand of government spending will also be the same.
-Government spending is no more nor less expansionary with one method than the others.
+Assuming, as has been done, that the relevant interest rate is the same under all methods, government spending is no more nor less expansionary with one method than the others.
 In all cases, the demand effect is in the spending itself, including subsequent multiplier effects and the impact on the accessibility of private credit.
 Whether savers have the option of holding their financial wealth in the form of government bonds or must instead opt for other assets will have no bearing on the demand – and potential inflationary – effects of the government spending.

 Suggestions to the contrary have usually been based on the deeply flawed “money multiplier” tale traditionally told in textbooks, in which an expansion of reserves is claimed to result in a multiplied increase in bank loans and deposits.
 This tale has long been rejected by Modern Monetary Theorists and Post Keynesian economists.
 It has also been explicitly rejected in the publications of leading central bank research departments, including those of the Bank for International Settlements, such as here p.
 19, and the Bank of England here.
 (Some interesting statements on the topic by central bankers and economists from the Bank for International Settlements, the Federal Reserve Banks of New York and Minneapolis, and the European Central Bank can be found at this link in the section entitled “Problems with the Money Multiplier Model”.)
 In reality, it is the act of lending that creates deposits.
 Reserves, if necessary, are added after the event by the central bank.
 The central bank, as lender of last resort, stands ready to do so at a price of its choosing.
 It does so to control the short-term interest rate (if not paying interest on reserves) and to maintain financial stability.
 Banks take into account the price of obtaining reserves when making their lending decisions, since it will affect the profitability of lending, but they are not constrained by a lack of reserves.